ggambini/hortibuddy_arduino-i2c/README.md

 Arduino sketch from Horti'Buddy project.
 This script setup a slave I2C communication and pilot some peripherals like temp probe or motor dimmer.
 There are 2 steps in operation between Raspberry Pi and Arduino.
 First, RPi sent a command order with parameters, Arduino compute that and save result into a variable.
 After a short delay, RPi get the result.

-### Horti'Buddy protocol specs
+### Horti'Buddy communication specs

-There are two kind of communication :
+There are two communication methods :
-* A command to process with parameters : Using onReceive event from Wire lib.
+* Set one parameter : Using onReceive event from Wire lib.
-* A value to get : Using onRequest event from Wire lib.
+* Execute a command : Using onRequest event from Wire lib.

-Command fonction take 3 bytes has a parameters :
+There are 3 parameters available on Arduino side :
-* First byte is command id.
+* Parameter commandId with key 0x01.
-* Second byte is PIN id.
+* Parameter pinId with key 0x02.
-* Third byte is value to apply, optional.
+* Parameter pinValue with key 0x03.

 We need to normalize commandId and pinId on RPi side and Arduino side.